Letter of Credit - Definition

-A Letter of Credit is a form provided by a credit worthy bank to give assurance of the payment of goods and services to a seller of goods as long as the seller presents it with the correct documentation.
-Financial institutions such as banks are the ones which generally issue these letters of credit although under special circumstances, some financial services companies which are credit worthy, for example mutual funds, can issue them too.
+A Letter of Credit is a document provided by a credit-worthy bank to give assurance of payment to a seller of goods as long as the seller presents it with the correct documentation.
+Mostly these letters are utilized in international trade where they are regulated by the rules of the International Chamber of Commerce in the form of Uniform Customs and Practice for Documentary Credits (UCP).

 A little more on What is a Letter of Credit

-There are various categories of these letters, and they seek to be utilized in several markets for the fulfillment of multiple issues.
+There are various categories of these letters.
 Examples of these categories include the following:

 - Import/export: A single letter of credit can be either an import or export letter depending on the perspective of the user ( who can be either an importer or exporter)

 - Revocable/irrevocable: This determines if the buyer and the issuing bank can control the letter of credit without the seller's permission.
 Changes or termination are channeled through the issuing bank by the applicant with the beneficiary's approval and authentication.
 However, this category is becoming irrelevant since UCP 600 considers all letters or credit as irrevocable.